gbdev/pandocs/content/MBC1.md

 This area is used to address external RAM in the cartridge (if any).
 External RAM is often battery-backed, allowing for the storage of game data while the Game Boy is turned off, or if the cartridge is removed from the Game Boy.
-Available RAM sizes are: 2KByte (at A000-A7FF), 8KByte (at A000-BFFF) and 32KByte (in form of four 8K banks at A000-BFFF).
+Available RAM sizes are: 2 KiB (at A000-A7FF), 8 KiB (at A000-BFFF) and 32 KiB (in form of four 8K banks at A000-BFFF).

 ## Registers